MayNiklas/in-stock-bot/.github/ISSUE_TEMPLATE/---feature-request.md

 ---
+labels: enhancement
-name: "\U0001F680 Feature request"
+name: "🚀 Feature request"
+title: "🚀"
 about: Suggest an idea for this project
-title: "\U0001F680[enhancement]"
-labels: enhancement
-assignees: ''

 ---

 **Is your feature request related to a problem?
 Please describe.**